An active learning method for solving competitive multi-agent decision-making and control problems: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{\lowercase{aking}} use of machine learning tools to efficiently handle large amounts of data represents a contemporary challenge in the systems-and-control community, where learning-based methods are thus becoming increasingly popular \cite{9928332,9916106,bemporad2021global,masti2021learning}.

-Over the years, a research area that has gained first-hand experience of the powerful tools falling within the machine learning literature is that of reconstruction of unknown signals from data, or more generally of systems identification \cite{ljung2010perspectives,pillonetto2014kernel,9796616}.
-Such a wealth of experience historically traces back from the need to deal with real-world systems, where information is typically available only in the form of empirical (often expensive and/or noisy) observations of the underlying system evolution.
-This crucial issue is even more pronounced when considering modern multi-agent system applications, whose complexity is rapidly growing \cite{astrom2011control}.
-Given the widespread use of embedded sensors and distributed control systems, nowadays, agents are frequently required to make autonomous decisions to maximize some private performance index while, at the same time, interacting with their peers.
-The competitive or cooperative nature of such interactions may reveal several emerging behaviors, which in addition to the possibly large-scale structure and potential privacy issues, considerably complicate the analysis of the multi-agent system at hand.
+\IEEEPARstart{M}{\lowercase{ulti}}-agent system applications are rapidly growing in complexity due to the widespread use of embedded sensors and distributed control systems~\cite{astrom2011control}.
+The deployed agents can make autonomous decisions to maximize some private performance index while, at the same time, interacting with their peers.
+The competitive or cooperative nature of such interactions yield emerging behaviours, which in addition to the possibly large-scale structure and potential privacy issues, considerably complicate the analysis of the multi-agent system at hand.
 Besides, those systems made of interacting decision-makers typically feature desirable collective outcomes meant as solutions of the interaction process, which can be gathered under some (loose) stationarity notion, for example, a Nash equilibrium in noncooperative game theory \cite{facchinei2010generalized}.

 The considerations above hence create a fertile ground for the problem investigated in this paper.
 Consider, for instance, a population of competitive agents that interact with each other through private \emph{action-reaction mappings}, which may (or may not) lead to a particular collective outcome, here identified as a \emph{stationary action profile}.
-Our work aims to answer the following question: given an agnostic scenario in which an external entity is only allowed to query the action-reaction mappings, is it possible \emph{to learn} a stationary action profile of the underlying multi-agent interaction process?
+By leveraging tools from the machine learning and system identification literature \cite{Set12,Bem23,ljung2010perspectives}, our work aims at answering the following question: given an agnostic scenario in which an external observer (or entity) is only allowed to query the action-reaction mappings, is it possible \emph{to learn} a stationary action profile of the underlying multi-agent interaction process?